TinkerEdgeT/mendel-docs/GettingStarted.md

 targetname - some short description of your target
 ```

-This is actually parsed by the `mm` function to help with tab completion.
-It's
-relatively robust in the face of spaces, but you must separate your targetname
-with a dash (`-`) from the description, or the completion routine will likely
-break.

-If you follow the conventions in the template, `mm` will autocomplete your
-module and it's targets listed in the `targets` make target.

 ## Quick Tour of setup.sh Functions

 ### m -- Make everything from the toplevel

 The `m` function can be called from any directory in the filesystem to build the
 entire tree from the ground up.
+You can specify a target to build with the
+command as well, just like you would do with make.

-Effectively the command does a pushd to the root
+Effectively the command does a pushd to the root of the tree and issues a make
-of the tree and issues a make command.
-You can specify any options or targets
+command.
+You can specify any options or targets you'd like to build, including
-you'd like to build, including the `targets` command to have a look around in
-the build system.
+the `targets` command to have a look around in the build system.

-### mm -- Make an individual Module

-The `mm` function can, like the `m` function, be called from any directory in
-the filesystem to build an individual module.
-It has autocompletion functions,
-so simply typing `mm` and then hitting TAB will autocomplete the list of modules
-available.
-Additionally, if you press TAB again, after you've autocompleted a
-module name, it will autocomplete the list of targets available in that module,
-as returned by the `targets` target.

 ### j -- Jump around the directory tree